+In addition, habitats for this species were assessed as part of Reptile Hibernacula as described in Section 3.5.1.6.
 Massassauga Rattlesnake hibernacula in the eastern Georgian Bay are most often found in vegetation communities that support the development of Sphagnum moss or sedge hummocks.
-Of the 99 identified Reptile Hibernacula features, 24 are considered potentially suitable hibernacula for Massasauga Rattlesnake (refer to Figure 3-6q for locations).
-These features are characterized by Sphagnum or sedge hummocks potentially providing access to below the frost line.
+Of the 99 identified Reptile Hibernacula features, as described in Section 3.5.1.6, 24 are considered potentially suitable hibernacula for Massasauga Rattlesnake (refer to Figure 3-6p for locations).
+These features are characterized by sphagnum or sedge hummocks potentially providing access to below the frost line.

-In the Reptile Hibernacula assessment, a subset of the remaining features may also provide Massasauga Rattlesnake with suitable habitats for gestation and basking or foraging and mating because these sites have low canopy cover and structural or vegetative structure that could provide refuge and / or support prey populations.
+In the Reptile Hibernacula assessment, a subset of the remaining features may also be potentially suitable gestation and /or basking sites for Massasauga Rattlesnake because these sites have low canopy cover and structural or vegetative structure that could provide refuge.
 Additionally, field staff recorded the locations of suitable Massasauga Rattlesnake gestation habitat during the 2014 and 2015 Site Investigation.
-In total, 126 features within 120 m of the HIWEC location were identified as potentially suitable Massasauga Rattlesnake gestation habitat (Figure 3-6r).
+In total, 126 features within 120 m of the HIWEC location were identified as sites potentially suitable for Massasauga Rattlesnake gestation (Figure 3-6p).
 Further refinement of Massasauga Rattlesnake habitat delineation (e.g., based on the species recovery strategy) may occur in consultation with EC-CWS during the permitting phase of this project.

-4.2 Provincial Species At Risk
+3.6.2 Provincial Species At Risk